Vice President of Business Consulting

 - The Business Data Ecosystem and the changes in data usage and sharing inside today’s companies

-- Establishing the architecture and positioning systems to support diverse data needs, from the data scientist to the business analyst to the casual reporting user to the operational application
+- To establish the architecture and position systems to support diverse data needs, from the data scientist to the business analyst to the casual reporting user to the operational application

 - The methods and infrastructure changes required to support the growth in new data sources and alternative data content

-- The tooling and methodology changes necessary to migrate from an BI/Data warehouse environment to a data self-service environment
+- The tooling and methodology changes necessary to migrate from a BI/data warehouse environment to a data self-service environment

 - Organizational roles and responsibilities that are necessary to support the shift to a self-service data environment